Envirofit International

-Envirofit International is an American non-profit organization that develops technology for reducing air pollution and enhancing energy efficiency in developing nations.
+Envirofit International is an American non-profit organization.
+It develops technology which aims to reduce air pollution and enhance energy efficiency among developing nations.

-Envirofit's most significant products have been affordable clean burning stoves for poor consumers.
-Based in Fort Collins, Colorado, Envirofit was founded in 2003 by Tim Bauer, Nathan Lorenz, Paul Hudnut, and Bryan Willson.
+Among its products have been affordable clean burning stoves for poorer communities.

+It is based in Fort Collins, Colorado, Envirofit was founded in 2003 by Tim Bauer, Nathan Lorenz, Paul Hudnut, and Bryan Willson.

 History

 Envirofit International began in 2003 as an adjunct program to the Colorado State University Engines and Energy Conversion Laboratory.
-The program's goal was to bring sustainable clean energy solutions to solve health and energy challenges on a global level.
+The program's goals were to bring sustainable clean energy solutions to help solve health and energy challenges on a global scale.

 The first product was a retrofit direct injection technology to reduce pollution from two-stroke cycle vehicle engines in the Philippines.
 This project won the Rolex Award for Enterprise in 2008.